 It can handle Nitrox mixes as well, just input whatever percentage you plan on using and it will calculate your NDLs for you.

 When ascending, it will show where to conduct your safety stop, and for how long as well.
-For those with a stylish flair, it comes in a huge multitude of colors as well!

 This computer is a good investment even for that, as it has a great gauge mode that tracks depth and time.